gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 # Incompatibility with the gatein minifier

-* You'll quickly notice that Non-minified version of React cant bear with gatein minifier (Google Closure)! <br>
+* You'll quickly notice that Non-minified version of React cant bear with gatein minifier (Uses the google closure minifier)! <br>
 Actually the only way to disable gatein minifier is running exo in dev mode... not great :)
 But there's weird thing : when you minify your bundle with "webpack -p", gatein minifier works !
 So the simplest solution is to use the minified version of our bundle.js with exo normal mode, and Non-minified in exo dev mode !